mbodm/pingalive-dotnet/README.md

 - Windows 11 or Windows 10 (_May 2019 Update_ or later)
 - Or any Windows (7/8/10) with an installed .NET Framework 4.8 runtime There aren´t any other special requirements.
 The tool is written as .NET Framework 4.8 application and the .NET Framework 4.8 exists on any Windows (by default, as a system component), since _Windows 10 May 2019 Update_ was released.
 If you want to run the application with an even earlier Windows version, you just need to install the .NET Framework 4.8 runtime there.

+### Earlier versions
+There also exists a Rust version and a Go (golang) version of this tool.
+Those versions are exactly the same tool as this one, just written in Rust or Go.
+They were written in the past.
+And for the sake of _[insert some weird reason here]_ i just quickly rewrote that rather tiny application in C#/.NET now.
+- For the Rust version have a look at [pingalive](https://github.com/mbodm/pingalive)
+- For the Go version have a look at [pingalive-go](https://github.com/mbodm/pingalive-go)

 ### Notes
 - The tool is written in C# 7.3 with .NET Framework 4.8 (reason: see section above)